nepalez/merchant-rs/doc/adr/0008-bank-routing-number-design.md

 RoutingNumber enum with variants for each country format (US(ABARoutingNumber), International(SwiftCode), India(IFSCCode), etc.).
 Rejected because it requires core to know all possible routing number formats worldwide, creates tight coupling between core and international banking systems, still requires core updates for new countries, and makes pattern matching complex.

 ### Validation in core with country parameter
 `RoutingNumber::try_new(value, country)` performing country-specific validation based on country code.
-Rejected because it moves banking business logic into core, requires maintaining validation rules for all countries in core, creates dependencies on country-specific banking knowledge, and needs regular updates as banking systems change.
+Rejected because it moves banking business logic into core, requires maintaining validation rules for all countries in the core, creates dependencies on country-specific banking knowledge, and needs regular updates as banking systems change.

 ### Multiple validation traits
 Providing traits like `ValidateABA`, `ValidateSWIFT` that adapters can use.
 Rejected because it doesn't solve the fundamental problem of where validation logic lives, still requires someone to maintain country-specific rules, and adds API complexity without architectural benefit.